META FINANCIAL AI (MEFAI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 META FINANCIAL AI Historical Price

-According to the latest data gathered on META FINANCIAL AI live price page, the current price of META FINANCIAL AI is 0.005067USD.
+According to the latest data gathered on META FINANCIAL AI live price page, the current price of META FINANCIAL AI is 0.004768USD.
 The circulating supply of META FINANCIAL AI(MEFAI) is

 In the past 24 hours, META FINANCIAL AI has shown a price movement of